stronnag/mwptools/README.md

 If you're new to Linux (or just new to mwp), please start with the [easy install wiki page](https://github.com/stronnag/mwptools/wiki/Install-mwp-on-a-Windows-computer-for-Linux-noobs), which describes installing to an Ubuntu VM using VirtualBox hosted on a Windows computer.

+Support questions are best asked in the [RC Groups board](https://www.rcgroups.com/forums/showthread.php?2633708-mwp)

 ### Updating

 As mwptools makes no formal releases, you can update your installation from the master branch:

 ````
 cd mwptools # the initial installation directory